-Giving Personal Data for the Purposes 1 to 5 above is voluntary, but any refusal to provide such data may disable BDV to enter into contract with you, respond to your requests, provide you with legal services, receive and process your application, and it adheres to the legal obligations under which the BDV is subject.
+Giving Personal Data for the Purposes 1 to 5 above is voluntary, but any refusal to provide such data may disable BDV to enter into contract with you, respond to your requests, provide you with legal services, receive and process your application, and to comply with the legal obligations under which the BDV is subject.

-In case you gave as consent, you may in any case withdraw your consent and in that case the BDV will no longer process your Personal Data for this purpose, without any negative consequences.
+In case you gave us consent for a specific purpose, you may in any case withdraw your consent and, in that case, the BDV will no longer process your Personal Data for this purpose, without any negative consequences.

 Your Personal Data may be disclosed, in close connection with the above purposes to:

 BDV transfers Personal Data to US based cloud provider (data processors) who have accessed the Privacy Shield Agreement between the EU and the US, thus ensuring adequate protection of personal data.
-BDV uses the following cloud services: Clio, Microsoft Office 365, Trello, and Zoho.
+Relevant contractual clauses regarding protection of personal data are concluded with the processors.

-The BDV will process your Personal Data only for the time necessary to achieve the purposes described in Article 4 of this Policy, unless this Policy otherwise specifies.
-Given the purpose described in Article 4 under 1. and 5., your Personal Data will be processed until you exercise your right to object or until you withdraw your consent.
+The BDV will process your Personal Data only for the time necessary to achieve the purposes described in Article 4 of this Policy.

-In addition to the foregoing, the BDV will keep your Personal Data as required or permitted in accordance with applicable laws (e.g. at least 11 years, according to the Accounting Act, we shall keep documents based on which the data are entered into the accounting books, 10 years in accordance with Law on Attorneys and 5 or 10 years in accordance with the Law on the Prevention of Money Laundering and Financing of Terrorism).
+In addition to the foregoing, the BDV will keep your Personal Data as required or permitted in accordance with applicable laws (e.g. at least 11 years, according to the Accounting Act, we shall keep documents based on which the data are entered into the accounting books, 10 years in accordance with Law on Attorneys and 5 or 10 years in accordance with the Anti Money Laundering and Terrorism Financing Act).